bengras/goboek.nl/content/blog/005_rtems.class.md

 ![Having a beer with Joel]({filename}/images/socialize.jpg)

+Left: me.
+Right: Joel.

-We all know socializing is simply fancier-sounding code for drinking beer together, no?
+We all know socializing is simply code for drinking beer together, no?

 Three: the Beagle BSP